chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P5 Identify Fraud from Enron Email/README.md

 **Q3.
 What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?**

-I tried Gaussian Naive Bayes, Decision Tree and Random Forest algorithms.
+I tried Gaussian Naive Bayes, Decision Tree, Random Forest and KNN algorithms.

 Below are the scores of each algorithm before tuning as reported by tester.py: